 Public consultation is another means through which children and young people can attempt to influence decisions.
 Cook (2015) warns of the overuse of consultation, with children and young people desiring to see change happen, and to influence practice directly.
 Experience from the Youth Justice Voices project has shown that once established, repeated requests are made of the group from external organisations.
 This should be welcomed and used as an opportunity for the members to influence these organisations if they choose.
-However there needs to be a meaningful purpose behind these endeavours, expectations of feedback loops being closed and remuneration or benefit for the expertise of the members involved.
-Youth Justice Voices have therefore produced a brief guide which has been used to inform organisations how best to frame their request, and which may useful for those wishing to create their own project.
+However there needs to be a meaningful purpose behind these endeavours, an expectation that feedback loops will be closed, and remuneration or benefit exchanged for the expertise of the members involved.
+Youth Justice Voices have therefore produced a brief guide which has been used to inform organisations at to how best to frame their requests, and which may prove useful for those wishing to create their own project.

-5.3 Child/young person led
+5.3 Child/young person-led

-Creating a plan for participation projects can be somewhat of a chicken and egg situation.
-Without a group with whom to create a plan it won't be possible to adopt that approach, whilst a plan that is not rooted in the views and opinions of the target audience may fail to garner the necessary attention and uptake.
+Creating a plan for participation projects can be something of a chicken and egg situation: without a group with whom to create a plan it won't be possible to adopt that approach, whilst a plan that is not rooted in the views and opinions of the target audience may fail to garner the necessary attention and uptake.